Erebot/Module_Wordlists/docs/src/index.rst

 Welcome to the documentation for Erebot_Module_Wordlists!
 =========================================================

-Erebot_Module_Wordlists is not a real module.
-Instead, this `Erebot`_ « module » provides lists of words that can be used by other modules.
+Erebot_Module_Wordlists is a module for `Erebot`_ that provides lists of words for other modules.

 Contents: